JonathanCopeland/JonathanCopeland.github.io/_posts/2023-06-10-Designing-in-SwiftUI-at-WWDC.md

 ![](/images/posts/IMG_3511.jpeg)
 <figcaption align = "center"><b> In summary SwiftUI allows you to Quickly surface design decisions, Design how things feel, Test in realistic scenarios and Demo on device.</b></figcaption>

-The design process of the Maps team feels similar to that which Ken Kocienda lays out in [Creative Selection](https://books.apple.com/ie/book/creative-selection/id1403408298) for how he and and the original "Purple" team followed when creating the first iPhone.
+The design process that the Maps team follow today feels similar to the process which the original "Purple" team used to delivered the first iPhone.
+This is detailed in [Creative Selection](https://books.apple.com/ie/book/creative-selection/id1403408298) by [Ken Kocienda](https://www.linkedin.com/in/kenkocienda/).

 Here are some quotes from the book which feel relevant to me:

 > “He (Steve Jobs) used these **demo reviews** as his chief means of deciding how Apple software should look and feel and function.” ― Ken Kocienda, Creative Selection, p.
 9
 >